-"Resolved, that the compensation paid to Organon's Named Executive Officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and the narrative discussion described on pages 50 through 77 of this proxy statement, is hereby APPROVED on an advisory basis."
+"Resolved, that the compensation paid to Organon's named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and related narrative discussion, is hereby APPROVED on an advisory basis."

 The shareholder vote on this resolution will not be binding on management, the Talent Committee or the Board and will not be construed as overruling any decision by management, the Talent Committee or the Board.
 However, the Board and the Talent Committee value the opinions of our shareholders as expressed through their votes and other communications.
 We will give careful consideration to the outcome of the say-on-pay vote and to the opinions of our shareholders when making compensation decisions.
+The Board's current policy is to hold annual say-on-pay votes, and thus, we expect that we will conduct our next say-on-pay vote following the 2024 Annual Meeting at the 2025 annual meeting of shareholders.